 Designed to assess, identify and diagnose learning strengths and weaknesses for the purpose of identifying specific learning disabilities.
 Guidelines mandated by the California Community Colleges Chancellor's Office.
 Learning Disabilities Eligibility and Service Model, will be utilized to determine eligibility for Learning Disabilities Services.
 An orientation to the Learning Disabilities Program will be provided as well as prescriptive planning.
 A pre- and post-conference will be held with a qualified and certificated Disabled Students Programs and Services (DSPS) Specialist.
+Pass/No Pass only.
+Non-degree applicable.

-081 SELF-ADVOCACY
+081 SELF-ADVOCACY 1 UNIT

-Designed for students who want to learn more about self advocacy.
-Involves prescriptive instruction emphasizing personal empowerment, support systems, understanding one's strengths, and legal and ethical issues including awareness of disabilities.
+Designed for students who want to learn about self-advocacy. prescriptive instruction emphasizing personal empowerment, support systems, understanding one's strengths, and legal and ethical issues including awareness of disabilities.
 May be taken for a maximum of 4 units.
 Pass/No Pass only.
 Non-degree applicable.